-The series of workshops introduced our artificial intelligence partner, named « co-explorer », to professional creatives.
-The program consisted in two parts, first appropriate interaction with AI to discover sounds in a synthesis space, then exploit various partnerships with AI to create sounds that subjectively depict the atmosphere of given pictures.
+The series of workshops introduced a deep reinforcement learning agent, called Co-Explorer, to professional creatives.
+The program consisted in two parts, first appropriate interaction with the agent to discover sounds in a synthesis space, then exploit various partnerships with the agent to create sounds that subjectively depict the atmosphere of given pictures.
 Participants ranged from sound designers, composers and musicians to visual artists, researchers, and teachers.

 Workshops @ Rowan Gate School, Wellingborough, UK (Spring 2016)

 This action research project, led by Rebecca Fiebrink, explores new machine learning technologies and musical human digital interface devices to design new bespoke digital musical instruments that help children and young people with special needs and disabilities express themselves through music.
 We used the Grab-and-play software in several initial workshops, which finally led to the development of a standalone software now commonly used by the educational team.

 - IRCAM Forum Workshops @ IRCAM, Paris, France, 2019